carloscaguana/test-repo/gitBasics.md

 It takes you to the staging area and uses it for the commit.
 This also opens up the commit-message editor with your previous commit message.
 Here, you can edit the message.

 `git commit --amend -m "message"`

 If the commit-message editor doesn't work for whatever reason, you could use the command above to change the commit message.

+### Unstaging a Staged File

+`git reset HEAD <file>`

+`git restore --staged <file>`

+The command above makes it so that the staged file becomes unstaged.
+Any changes made to the file are still there, meaning any changes that were made don't disappear.

+### Unmodifying a Modified File

+`git checkout -- <file>`

+`git restore <file>`

+Acts sort of like an 'undo' button.
+It reverts the changes made to the file to what it was when you made the last commit.
+Can only be used on unstaged files.

 **figure out how to get out of commit-message editor and write the info to this file**